-- 42. What does it take for a proposal to be defined as "Arts Technology" in nature? - 43.
-Should technology or arts be the main focus for the proposals submitted under "Arts Technology" category? - 44.
-In case the nature of proposal fits in with more than one category, which category should be selected? - 45.
+- 45. What does it take for a proposal to be defined as "Arts Technology" in nature? - 46.
+Should technology or arts be the main focus for the proposals submitted under "Arts Technology" category? - 47.
 "Arts Technology" projects may require certain advanced equipment.

-To what extent can the costs of such equipment be covered by the Grant?
+To what extent can the costs of such equipment be covered by the grant?